Stacked glass payment cards with a pound symbol, pyramid silhouette, and Egyptian flag

 Tourism Destinations and Spending

-Egypt's tourism economy (Red Sea resorts, Luxor/Aswan, Sinai) represents significant card-eligible spending.
+Egypt's tourism economy (Red Sea resorts, Luxor/Aswan, Sinai) represents card-eligible spending.
 Hurghada, Sharm El Sheikh, El Gouna (Orascom's planned resort city), Marsa Alam, and Ain Sokhna all have hotel, restaurant, and retail card acceptance.
 Domestic tourism spending for Egyptian residents at these destinations typically runs EGP 5,000-15,000 per trip, all card-eligible.

 Supported Exchanges & Wallets in Egypt